kanors-emr/Veda-documentation/docs/source/pages/Getting started.rst

             :width: 400

         * Make sure that Postgres has also been removed.
 Usually the process of uninstallation also removes Postgres from the computer.
-        * Sometimes unistallation ends prematurely (image below) and Postgres is not removed.
+        * Sometimes uninstallation ends prematurely (image below) and Postgres is not removed.
 In such case, please go to :ref:`Uninstalling Postgres` for further instructions.

         .. image:: images/Veda_Premature_Error.PNG
             :width: 400